textlint/textlint/docs/txtnode.md

 `TxtAST` have a minimum of compatibility for [unist: Universal Syntax Tree](https://github.com/syntax-tree/unist "wooorm/unist: Universal Syntax Tree").

-We discuss about Unist in [Compliances tests for TxtNode #141](https://github.com/textlint/textlint/issues/141 "Compliances tests for TxtNode #141").
+We discuss Unist in [Compliances tests for TxtNode #141](https://github.com/textlint/textlint/issues/141 "Compliances tests for TxtNode #141").

 ## For testing Processor plugin